Zamir503/Random/README.md

 ## Interested in More Random?

-Another version of Random is being made with higher difficulty and some story!
+Another update of Random is being made with higher difficulty!

 ---